polygon-software/flox/README.md

 The full stack bootstrap repository is intended to provide a solid baseline for starting new projects; it is meant to provide a full, basic setup of all relevant services.
 It includes a Terraform file for setting up the related AWS infrastructure *(in progress)*, as well as a basic Backend, Frontend, Database, and preconfigured connections between them.
 Some basic examples for operations and components are included as well.

-It makes sense to read through this document before working with this repository, as it should cover the tech stack pretty well. :tada:
+It makes sense to read through the entirety of this document before working with this repository, as it should cover the tech stack pretty well. :tada:

+**IMPORTANT: At the moment, customer projects will be created as branches within this repository, more info below.
+This will however change to Forks in the future.
+At the current stage, it is therefore vital to maintain a clean branch structure, following the conventions outlined below.**

 ## Running the application